How To Calculate Distance In The Wind

 Strategy

 So, if you are hooking the golf ball (or cutting across the golf ball for a left-hander) and the wind is blowing right to left, it is likely to go further.
-You might think this is a huge benefit but, for many good ball-strikers looking for precise distance control when hitting into the greens, this can actually cause problems.
+You might think this is a huge benefit but, for many good ball-strikers, looking for precise distance control when hitting into the greens can cause problem if you don't factor in the extra distance.

 For these players, shaping the ball back into the wind is often the better play, creating a softer ball flight that will stop faster after landing.
 And for those who tend to play with the same shape on the majority of shots, keep in mind that the ball will go further when moving in the same direction as the wind.